Back to Blog

 How Air Suspension Systems Work

 Air suspension uses pressurized air instead of springs.
 An air compressor pressurizes the system.
 Air springs support the vehicle's weight.
 Sensors monitor pressure and height.
 Electronics control the system.
 When everything works, you get smooth, adjustable suspension.
 When something fails, the system detects it and activates limp-home mode to protect the vehicle.
+If this is part of your decision process, The Danger of Worn Ball Joints: Why You Shouldn't Ignore That Clunk can help.

 Why Limp-Home Mode Activates

 Limp-home activates when the system detects low pressure, sensor failure, compressor failure, or electrical problems.
 The electronics recognize the system can't operate safely.
 Instead of allowing the suspension to fail completely, limp-home locks it at a safe height.
 This prevents the vehicle from bottoming out or sagging dangerously.
+For a real-world angle, How Potholes Are Killing Your Suspension This Spring is worth reviewing.

 Common Reasons for Limp-Home Mode